jflamy/owlcms-firmata/diagrams/juryFull/README.md

 The following wokwi project contains the interactive version of the diagram, that you can save as your own and modify.
 See the instructions in [../README.md](../README.md) if you wish to change the diagram or run the simulated device.

 https://wokwi.com/projects/352943774351361025

+Note: the JuryFull.xlsx matches the diagram above.
+The BlueOwl-Jury.xlsx file works with early versions of the jury box from Nemikor that used a Mega development board.